aTrujillo04/License-plate-detection-and-extraction/README.md

 # License Plate detection and extraction with YOLO and PaddleOCR

 This project implements a YOLOv11 trained model to detect vehicle license plates.
 Then, with PaddleOCR and a specific preprocessing programmed the vehicle registration is extracted from the license plate.
-The project also provides the option to make de detection and extraction from an image or in real time with a functional camera.
+The project also provides the option to make the detection and extraction from an image or in real time with a functional camera.

 ![](/assets/example2.jpeg)